 She hangs up and looks at Linn and her dads.
-‘I’m going to the memorial in Moonlight Falls with Granny, as one of my childhood friends was on the plane.
+‘I’m going to the memorial in Bigwood Falls with Granny, as one of my childhood friends was on the plane.
 We’ll visit his brother and stay over the week end.
 Is it OK to bring Linn?’
-She looks from Jesper to Linn.
+She looks from Jesper back to Linn.
 ‘If you want to come, of course?’

-The two dads look at each other, ‘If it could help her feel better…’
+The two dads look at each other.
+‘If it could help her feel better…’

 ‘Yes… I trust Granny completely.’

-Belinda is happy to see her mom’s old friend.
+Harriet is happy to see her mom’s old friend.
 ‘Hi Tara!
 It’s such a pleasure to see you, even if the circumstances are… Well, unfortunate.’
 She hugs Granny and looks Taïga over.
 ‘And this must be Taïga?
 I’ve heard so much about you… Last time I saw you, you were just a kid racing around on that broom–’

-Belinda gets the hint, ‘Oh.
+Harriet gets the hint, ‘Oh.
 Well.
 Nice to meet you, Linn.’
 She shakes Linn’s hand and ushers them in.
 ‘Come on in!
 Supper’s ready, and my sisters are eager to meet you!’

 The next morning comes with sunshine and the girls hurry through breakfast and immediately set off to see Teddy.
-The Crumpelbottom’s bikes are old and rackety but the two girls squeal with laughter when they drive through puddles on the road, holding their feet up high so not to get wet.
+The Trotterbottler’s bikes are old and rackety but the two girls squeal with laughter when they drive through puddles on the road, holding their feet up high so not to get wet.